embroidery-space/xsp-specs/ursa/oxs.md

 - `boolean` - Represents a logical value and can have one of two states: `true` or `false`.

-  - Only lowercase state strings are allowed.
+  - State MUST be a lowercase string.

   - However, there are some software that use uppercase strings.
     Therefore, it is RECOMMENDED to normalize the string before parsing the value.